Gåte: Gunnhild Sundli

-Gunnhild born 1985, is the band's lead vocalist and joined the band in 1999.
-She was born and grew up in Orkdal, and currently resides in Trondheim.
+Gunnhild (born 2 July 1985) is the band's lead vocalist and joined the band in 1999.
+She was born and grew up in Orkdal Municipality, and currently resides in Trondheim Municipality.
 She began to sing when she was 9 years old, and has since been singing in both classical and jazz music.
-She studied singing at Heimdal high school ("Heimdal videregående skole").
+She studied singing at Heimdal Upper Secondary School.